haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 ---

-Since I know you have already decided to follow the Nietzschean philosophy of self-determination, why should you even bother reading this document instead of going straight to carving your own path?

 **What is the purpose of this document?**

 As a past co-op student, I have experienced a set of **issues and difficulties** that have gotten in the way of my productivity on the cloud, with no real training or mentoring to help me along (although this could change in the future, because as of the writing of this document, the cloud is a very new thing for our department).
 In order for you to not be stuck on all the things I was stuck on, I have been voluntold to document all the difficulties I had and the things that I have learned while creating my main project, the First Nations' Digital Income Reporting program.